Series: Meet Our Cohort

 As the saying about all good things goes, this week will be the last, but by no means least, of our 16-part cohort spotlight series.
 Today’s intern spotlight, Angel Gonzales, shares the realization of his childhood dreams, his ascent to the best view in New England, and how he wants to change the world.

 Network Technology and Administration Major at Bunker Hill Community College

 - Started his End User Computing internship at Vertex

 - A cause for celebration: Angel is a new inductee into Phi Theta Kappa honor society!

 - Honorable service: Previously served as a Supply Specialist with the U.S. Army National Guard

 Let’s dive deeper…

-Q: Were you interested in technology when you were growing up?
+Q: What did you want to be when you were growing up?

-Q: Any fun facts you’d like to share about yourself?
+Q: Any fun facts you’d like to share?

 I’ve driven up Mount Washington Auto Road and reached New England’s highest peak!